lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

 scattering of the CXB, it is density-dependent.
 It is intended to be used primarily for simulations of spectra from low-density, sub-keV temperature plasmas such as the warm-hot intergalactic medium (WHIM), or the low-density parts of the circumgalactic medium (CGM).
+For resonant scattering, it is assumed that a fraction of CXB photons are scattering off of heavy ions, enhancing line emission.

 IGM spectra using the Cloudy model can be generated using the :class:`~soxs.thermal_spectra.IGMGenerator` object, in a manner